cubee-cb/ncr-pakify/wiki/Setup.md

 You will need:
 - Python 3 or newer
 - Ogmo Editor 3 (from [here](https://ogmo-editor-3.github.io/) or a compatible version)
-- Ninja Cat Remewstered 1.2mg or higher (not *technically* required, but good luck playing the levels you make without it!)
+- Ninja Cat Remewstered 1.2mg or higher
+  - I mean, it's not *technically* required, but good luck playing the levels you make without it!

 ## Required Information